WayneD/script.tv.show.next.aired/README.txt

     Window(home).Property(NextAired.7.Date)

-The day-of-the-week name for each container (not abbreviated), but the today- week Guide gets a localized Yesterday and Today in place of 200 and 201, and any containers that are disabled by the user have no set value for that num:
+The day-of-the-week name for each container (not abbreviated), but the today- week Guide gets a localized Yesterday and Today in place of 200 and 201.
+Any containers that are disabled by the user have no set value for that num (e.g. if the user asked for 7-days in a today-week grid w/o yesterday, only 201..207 would get values):
+    Window(home).Property(NextAired.200.Weekday)
+    ...
+    Window(home).Property(NextAired.215.Weekday)

+The abbreviated day-of-the-week name for each container:
     Window(home).Property(NextAired.200.Wday)
     ...
     Window(home).Property(NextAired.215.Wday)

-The date for each container in a nice format, similar to datelong minus the year, but with an abbreviated day-of-the-week name (e.g. English looks like "Mon, Feb 14").
-Any containers that are disabled by the user have no set value for that num (e.g. 7-days w/o yesterday would only get 201..207):
+The date for each container in a nice format, with just the month name and day num (e.g. "Feb 14" & "14 Feb" are typical):
     Window(home).Property(NextAired.200.Date)
     ...
     Window(home).Property(NextAired.215.Date)